A Nation's Capital Under Siege

 Who were these animals?
-The lounger's accomplice—the lectern thief—was husband to a doctor; the birdbrain in fur pelts, son to a Supreme Court justice.
+The lectern thief was husband to a prominent doctor; the birdbrain in fur pelts, son to a Supreme Court justice.
 I got this feeling that these apples did not fall far from the tree.

 Yet judgmentally, these same simpletons are quick to vilify blacks for defacing confederate statutes, toppling slave-owner monuments, and presumptively throwing Molotovs cocktails at federal buildings.

 Contrarily, on that soul-crushing day, blacks were in another sphere either appealing to their better angels or making a difference in the world.

 I was dually astounded by the poses and smug looks which defiantly mocked, “Yeah motherfucker, what are you gonna do?
 I am white!
 Entitled!
 Privileged!
 And will not do a lick of prison time."
 The fuckery of it all is, they probably will not!
 That day, no arrests were made.
 Not even a single, stop and frisk!

 Conversely, the world witnessed a band of renegades rubbing elbows with derelect cops who likely harbored their sentiments about, ‘Taking this country back' and ‘Making America Great Again.

 Now, flip the script.
 Let us pretend those same Seditionists, Insurrectionists, and Domestic Terrorists were black.
 Undoubtedly, there’d be a bloodbath on the capital lawn with black bodies stacked up higher than the Chrysler Building.